Federal Financial Aid

 PRIVATE ALTERNATIVE LOANS

-- This is a credit based loan requiring a cosigner.
+- This is a credit based loan which may require a cosigner.

-- A matriculated and non-matriculated student would qualify for an alternative loan.
+- A matriculated and non-matriculated student may qualify for an alternative loan.

 - Matriculated students must be enrolled in a degree credit bearing program and must file the FAFSA.